Review of Johnstones StainAway

 By Roy Forrest

 My name is Roy Forrest, I am a self employed painter and decorator with over 40 years’ experience in the trade.
-I was recently sent a 5 Litres of Johnstones Stainaway to try out and here is my review on the product
+I was recently sent a 5 Litres of Johnstones Stainaway to try out and here is my review of Johnstones StainAway.
+You can find more information on their website

 Over the last few months Ive been doing a house for a regular customer.
 They had a faulty gas fire that left the house with a film of dark grey soot all over the paint work so Ive been steadily going through room by room.
 Most rooms have been stripped of all paper and also reskimmed so the smoke damage wasn’t a problem for me.
 But in the 2 bedrooms they just wanted to paint them in white vinyl silk for a quick clean up.
 Both rooms were papered walls in blown vinyl with artex ceiling and painted In a yukky cream colour.
 In the 1st bedroom I used oil based undercoat to seal in the smoke damage which worked fine but added time onto the job because I had to wait till the next day to let the oil based dry.
 There was also the smell to consider as well which lingered for a few days.
 As stainaway is a water based product I can easily get 2 coats or more on in a day and no waiting times or lingering odours